dendrograms/astrodendro/docs/algorithm.rst

-Most real-life datasets are likely to contain some level of noise, and below a certain value of the noise, there is no point in expanding the tree since it will not be measuring anything physical; new branches will be `noise spikes.'
+Most real-life datasets are likely to contain some level of noise, and below a certain value of the noise, there is no point in expanding the tree since it will not be measuring anything physical; new branches will be 'noise spikes'.
 By default, the minimum value is set to negative infinity, which means all pixels are added to the tree.
 However, you will very likely want to change this so that only significant features above the noise are included.